Moneyl/RFGR-Script-Loader-Wiki/README.md

   Before this is possible an interface between the game's structures and the scripts must be created.
 As of now the project is still very early on and few things are accesible by the scripts.
 The scripting interface will need to be expanded, and ways to easily control the scripts must be added.
 Another goal would be to provide debugging tools and GUIs in game, allowing modders to view the state of the game world as it changes and to understand the effects that their scripts are having on that world.

-See the [wiki](https://github.com/Moneyl/RFGR-Script-Loader-Wiki/wiki) quick start guide for info on how to install and use the script loader.
+See the [wiki](https://github.com/Moneyl/RFGR-Script-Loader-Wiki/wiki) for info on how to install and use the script loader.

 ### Bugs, features, questions, etc
 See the [issues](https://github.com/Moneyl/RFGR-Script-Loader-Wiki/issues) section and search for an issue which already describes your bug/feature/question.
 If you can't find it, create a new one.